ltanggit/beMeal/beMeal/README.md

     ```Bash
     cd bemeal
     ```
-4. *Ensure you have node.js downloaded on your local machine and install the correct dependencies:
+4. Ensure you have node.js downloaded on your local machine and install the correct dependencies**:
     ```Bash
     npm install
     ```